Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 If you are level 18 or higher, you may use this spell to prevent a soul from permanently slipping away.
 You may now use the Soul Anchor downtime activity.
 If you succeed on a difficulty 20 Focus (Medicine) skill check, remove a stack of transcendence from a soul of your choice within the same font of power that you are currently at.
 Detonation: Lifeforce Detonation
 When you reach 7 stacks of primal exposure, you aggressively and painfully cure those around you, building up your own life force as you do so.
-Make an Expertise attack against all other creatures within 10 feet of you.
+Make an Expertise attack against all other creatures within 2 tiles of you.
 If you hit, remove all conditions and afflictions from them.
 For each stack of affliction removed in this way, deal 1 primal damage to the creature you removed it from and gain 1 absorption.
 For each stack of a condition removed in this way, deal 2 primal damage to the creature you removed it from and gain 2 absorption.

 When you reach 7 stacks of decay exposure, you drain the energy from those around you.
-Make a Focus attack against all other creatures within 10 feet of you.
+Make a Focus attack against all other creatures within 2 tiles of you.
 If you hit, apply 3 stacks of withered and transfer all absorption that they have to yourself..

 ## Surgebreaker